TomasBeuzen/pybeach/paper.md

    of local morphology to computational scale);
 3. Perpendicular distance - the dune toe is defined as the point of maximum perpendicular distance from the straight line drawn between the dune crest and shoreline; and,
-4. Machine learning - discussed further below.
+4. Machine learning using Random Forest classification - discussed further below.

 **Figure 1** shows examples of __*pybeach*__ applied to different beach profile transects.
 The machine learning (ML) approach to identifying the location of the dune toe is novel and aims to address some